torstenboettjer/sandbox/README.md

 ## Target Platform

 A hybrid platform uses cloud services where appropriate but without prescribing a specific system design for the entire application portfolio.
-The delivery model distinguishes between dedicated- and dsitributed systems where controllers are either provided by the physical resource or exposed through an orchestrator.
+The delivery model distinguishes between dedicated- and distributed systems where controllers are either provided by the physical resource or exposed through an orchestrator.
 A public cloud is a managed platform, build on a programmable infrastructure with an orchestrator that provisions virtual artifacts.
 Resources controller that are developed, maintained on managed by the provider, service operator cannot build services with direct access to a resource.
 The implications on the application design are best described in the [Twelve-Factor](https://12factor.net/) manifesto.
 For software that does not meet these criteria, a different delivery model is required.

 ## Host System